 Jim Lahey’s No Knead Sourdough bread deserves all the praise it has received since he introduced it at least ten years ago.
 Here’s a link to an Epicurious article with his ingredient list and method: https://www.epicurious.com/recipes/food/views/no-knead-bread-56389453

-My ingredients are pretty much the same but I use just a bit more water and replace 1 cup of the unbleached flour with one of whole wheat.
+My version is similar but I use a bit more water and replace 1 cup of the unbleached flour with one of whole wheat.
 Or, use 3 cups AP flour for white bread.
+Handling the dough can be tricky but parchment paper makes it so much easier.
+Read through the recipe and directions.
+When it’s time to let the dough rise a second time, placing it in a cradle of parchment paper simplifies the transfer from the bowl to the pre-heated baking vessel.

 2 cups unbleached all purpose (AP) flour (find and use organic if you can)